How Many Submissions Do Literary Agents Receive?

-If you want to be a published author, you have two main options.
+If your clients want to be a published authors, they have two main options.

-You can either self-publish or you can work with a traditional publishing house.
+They can either self-publish or they can work with a traditional publishing house.

 Most publishing houses don’t consider unsolicited manuscripts for publication.
 Instead, they’ll let literary agents do some of the legwork in finding new and amazing manuscripts.
-So if you want to be published by a publishing house, signing with a literary agent is often the best first step.
-Not only will an agent help you get a foot in the door, but they’ll also negotiate the best deals on your behalf using their extensive knowledge of the industry.
+So if a writer wants to be published by a publishing house, signing with a literary agent is often the best first step.
+Not only will an agent help them get a foot in the door, but they’ll also negotiate the best deals on the writer’s behalf using their extensive knowledge of the industry.

 It’s not that easy to land an agent, though.

 Literary agents receive so many submissions that they simply can’t take on every great writer.
-And because of the sheer number of submissions they receive, your manuscript might just fall through the cracks.
+And because of the sheer number of submissions they receive, a manuscript could easily fall through the cracks.

 So how many submissions are we talking about?